martingammell/martingammell/README.md

 ## About me :butterfly: :computer: :deer: :chart_with_upwards_trend: :seal: :telescope: :fish:
 I am a Lecturer and Researcher in Animal Behaviour, Conservation and Freshwater Biology at [Atlantic Technological University](https://www.atu.ie/) (ATU).
 I am joint coordinator of the [MSc in Conservation Behaviour](https://www.atu.ie/courses/master-of-science-conservation-behaviour) at ATU.
 My main research interests are animal contest behaviour, animal communication, and the application of behavioural concepts to wildlife management and conservation.
 I am also interested in the ecology of freshwater species, the ecology and conservation of Irish butterflies, and methodological and statistical techniques used in ecological research.
 You can find a list of my publications [here](https://github.com/martingammell/publications/blob/main/README.md).

-:book: You can find a list of my publications [here](https://github.com/martingammell/publications/blob/main/README.md)